stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/04_Directory_Structure.md

-# Directory Structure
+# Directory structure

 ## Introduction

 The directory-structure in SilverStripe it built on "convention over configuration", so the placement of some files and directories is meaningful to its logic.

-## Core Structure
+## Core structure

 Directory   | Description
 ---------   | -----------
 `assets/`   | Contains images and other files uploaded via the SilverStripe CMS.
 You can also place your own content inside it, and link to it from within the content area of the CMS.
 `cms/`      | Contains all the files that form the CMS area of your site.
-It’s structure is similiar to the mysite/ directory, so if you find something interesting, it should be easy enough to look inside and see how it was built.
+It’s structure is similar to the mysite/ directory, so if you find something interesting, it should be easy enough to look inside and see how it was built.
 `framework/` | The framework that builds both your own site and as the CMS that powers it.
-You’ll be utilizing files in this directory often, both directly and indirectly.
+You’ll be utilising files in this directory often, both directly and indirectly.

-## Custom Code Structure
+## Custom code structure

 We're using `<mysite>` as an example - arbitrary directory-names are allowed, as long as they don't collide with existing modules or the directories lists in "Core Structure".